-This week, Melinda, Sean, and Michelle look at recent releases from VIZ Media, Yen Press, and Vertical, Inc.
+This week, MJ, Sean, and Michelle look at recent releases from VIZ Media, Yen Press, and Vertical, Inc.

 Limit, Vol. 3 | By Keiko Suenobu | Vertical, Inc. – Despite being incredibly angsty and no doubt corpse-filled eventually, this series continues to keep my interest simply by being really well-written.
 I admit I’m not wild over the new guy showing up, mostly as he hasn’t really been developed beyond ‘he’s a nice cute guy in class everyone likes’.
 But I’m sure later volumes will show his inner turmoil too.
 Speaking of which, Morishige’s backstory is incredibly horrible, and definitely explains much of her behavior.
 The goal here seems to be about surviving while not losing whatever humanity you have, as well as re-evaluating what true friendships are (something I wouldn’t wish on teenagers).
 As for the cliffhanger ending, I was hideously unsurprised, but I wasn’t really meant to be, and it looks like after a volume with some hope, things are going to go bad fast in Vol. 4.
 Definitely recommended.-Sean Gaffney